mosip/documentation/docs/print-service.md

 _Note_: The print service may be considered as an extension to the functionality of the partner printing system.
 It may also be implemented as a separate microservice and linked to the partner printing system.
 The technology, architecture and language of the print service implementation is outside the scope of MOSIP.

-For implementing the print service, following is the procedure:
+For implementing the print service, follow the procedure mentioned below:

 * The Print Service will be called/ invoked only by WebSub (Subscription engine) with credential request event using registered callback URL.